sbtourist/clamq/README.md

 handled message (:message) and the raised exception (:exception):

     (defn my-failure-handler [failure] (println "Message: " (failure :message)) (println "Exception: " (failure :exception)))

+## A note about resource management

+As you may have noted, connections, consumers and pipes provide a close function to properly free resources.
+So, you can use all of them in idiomatic
+"with-open" blocks, as follows:

+    (with-open [connection (activemq-connection "tcp://localhost:61616")]
+        (do-something-with connection)
+        )

 ## Examples